MarceloDVLP/VenturusChallenge/README.md

 ## App Entry Point

 The entry point is on SceneDelegate.
-We have a factory class that creates our main app feature injecting each dependecie.
+We have a factory class that creates our main app feature injecting each dependency.